GameliKofiJerome/Customer-Segmentation-and-Analysis/README.md

 __NB:__ It must be noted that the currency value of all transaction amounts in this project is the pound sterling.

 __NB:__ HTML files of the Exploratory Data Analysis and RFM Analysis have been included.
-Download the file onto your local device and open it in your browser.
-The files serve as reports for both stages and are made up of interactive visualization.
+Download the files onto your local device and open it in your browser.
+The files serve as reports for both stages and are made up of interactive visualizations.
 They do not show the code cells.